 Some hops just taste better together.
 We recently analyzed hundreds of the most popular beers to find which hops are commonly paired together.
 We found that Simcoe hops are commonly used alongside the Palisade hop.
 This is not a complete list, but should give you a good idea of what hops are commonly used together.

 Here is the relative frequency of the top 1 hops that are used with Palisade:

 Some popular beer styles that make use of the Palisade hop include American IPA, Saison, Wheat, Brett & English Lager.

 If the Palisade hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Palisade substitutions.

 Experienced brewers have chosen the following hops as substitutions of Palisade:

 Yes!
 There is a version of the Palisade hop in lupulin powder form.
 Palisade lupulin powder is suggested to be used at about half the amount as you'd normally use with pellets.
-The Cryo/LupuLN2 (Yakima Chief Hops) and Lupomax (Haas) products are pure concentrated lupulin powder, which add big flavor when used in the whirlpool or dry hop additions.
+The Cryo/LupuLN2 (Yakima Chief Hops), Lupomax (Haas) and Hopsteiner products are pure concentrated lupulin powder, which add big flavor when used in the whirlpool or dry hop additions.